 When it comes to family law cases, there are so many factors that affect the overall results.
 Depending on the situation at hand, you’ll want to talk with your lawyer to form a solid plan of action.

 Family Law Leaders in Georgia and Alabama

 To find your best outcome in a family law case, contact Phillips and Sellers today.
-We’re your experienced family law legal team in Columbus, GA.
+We’ve got your experienced family law attorney in Columbus, GA.
 Proudly serving the entire Chattahoochee Valley area, including Alabama.